naj1024/pyspectrum/README.md

-# A Python spectrum analyser
+# A Python RF spectrum analyser

-Takes raw IQ samples from some sdr source to give a live spectrum and spectrogram.

-This was an exercise in writing some python.
-There are speed penalties in keeping to python in this.
-Getting the different SDR platforms to work is through libraries, some were tested on Windows, some were tested on Ubuntu Linux.
-Getting a driver to work can be challenging, gnu-radio even has support that makes use outside gnu-radio almost impossible (iio).
-Overall it gave me an idea of what the various sdr platforms have to do.

-A websocket is used to pass data from the python to the javascript in the browser.
-The web server and the websocket servers run as separate processes.

 ![Screenshot](screenShot_web.png)

+* Takes digitised IQ samples from some source to give a live spectrum and spectrogram.
+* Has a plugin architecture for sources and analysis of spectrums.
+* Can snapshot IQ samples to file upon an event, currently a manual trigger.
+* Has a web based UI that can be used to take measurements on the spectrum.

+This was an exercise in writing some python which expanded into providing a web based UI.
+The fft computations are done by libraries in Python, so not the fastest.

+Performance depends on your machine and how the supporting fft libraries were compiled.
-Performance wise it will depend on your machine.
-I have certainly kept up with streams of data at over 2Msps.
+I have certainly kept up with streams of data at over 3Msps.
-The display gets updated between 10 and 20fps.
-The idea is to run real time, i.e. we are going to compute an FFT for the sample rate given and just update the display when we can.
-We remember all FFT results between screen updates and do peak holding so that no peak is missed on the display.

-How long the underlying FFT takes to compute will depend on how the underlying libraries are built and configured.
-Each time the fft size changes we test all the available fft options to see which is the fastest.
-FFTW seems, on my Ubuntu VM, to be the slowest until you hit 8k - but I have not installed any of the fft libraries from the source.

-The slowest parts are: converting bytes into floats, re-ordering the fft bins for display, and of course computing the fft.
-It would be good to have a faster way of converting raw byte arrays of samples to complex 32bit floats.

-The support for various input devices is a plugin architecture.
-If the python support for an input device is not available it cannot be used.

-There is a separate plugin architecture for dealing with FFT results.
-With this you can add processing to look for spectral spikes etc on the FFT bin results.
-A plugin currently finds peaks and sends results to stdout or a mqtt server.
+All the input sources are provided by python modules with the different SDR platforms are supported by corresponding Python libraries gleaned from Pypi.

+## Input modules:
+* audio       - useful for testing
+* file        - wav and raw binary supported, all files must be in snapshot directory
+* pluto (IP)  - Analog devices pluto SDR on IP, 70Mhz to 6GHz but wide open
+* rtlsdr      - Direct connection via USB
+* rtltcp      - rtl over tcp
+* socket      - any stream of IQ samples

+There is soapy support for sdrplay, but i have failed to get this working again after an initial success.

+## Input data IQ types:
+* 8bit offset binary
+* 8bit 2's complement
+* 16bit 2's complement little endian (x86)
+* 16bit 2's complement big endian
+* 32bit ieee float little endian
+* 32bit ieee float big endian

+## Problems
+* Converting input data to complex float32 numpy arrays.
+This takes a lot of time, which would be a lot simpler in C/C++.
+* Soapy support is not really tested anymore.
+* sdrplay support relies on soapy.

 ## Tested with the following:
     Windows: audio, file, pluto (IP), rtlsdr, rtltcp, socket Linux  : audio, file, pluto (IP), rtlsdr, rtltcp, socket soapy(audio, rtlsdr, sdrplay)

-    On windows make sure to use the rlibrtlsdr.dll for your python 32bit/64bit
+    On windows make sure to use the correct rlibrtlsdr.dll for your python 32bit/64bit

     Since, once, getting soapy to work under Linux i have failed to replicate this ever again - pity it was my only interface to an sdrplay device

 ## Examples

-Some examples for running from command line.
+Some examples for running from command line

+    python ./SpectrumAnalyser.py         - Then goto http://127.0.0.1:8080 and configure the source

-    python ./SpectrumAnalyser.py -H
+    python ./SpectrumAnalyser.py -H      - help

-    python ./SpectrumAnalyser.py -i?
+    python ./SpectrumAnalyser.py -i?     - list input sources that are available

-    python ./SpectrumAnalyser.py -ipluto:192.168.2.1 -c433.92e6 -s600e3 -E -F1024
+    python ./SpectrumAnalyser.py -ipluto:192.168.2.1 -c433.92e6 -s600e3   - pluto at 433MHz and 600ksps

-    python ./SpectrumAnalyser.py -ipluto:192.168.2.1 -c433.92e6 -s1e6 -E
+    python ./SpectrumAnalyser.py -ipluto:192.168.2.1 -c433.92e6 -s1e6
                             --plugin analysis:peak:threshold:12
-                            --plugin report:mqtt:broker:192.168.0.101
+                            --plugin report:mqtt:broker:192.168.0.101     - detect and log signals

-    python ./SpectrumAnalyser.py -ifile:test.wav -LE -W7.5 -c433.92e6
+    python ./SpectrumAnalyser.py -ifile:test.wav -c433.92e6    - a test wav file

-    python ./SpectrumAnalyser.py -ifile:test.cf433.92.cplx.600000.16le -LE -W7

-    python ./SpectrumAnalyser.py -iaudio:1 -s48e3 -F1024 -DE -c0 -iaudio:1
+    python ./SpectrumAnalyser.py -iaudio:1 -s48e3 -iaudio:1    - audio input

-    python ./SpectrumAnalyser.py -irtlsdr:kk -c433.92e6 -s1e6 -E
+    python ./SpectrumAnalyser.py -irtlsdr:kk -c433.92e6 -s1e6   - rtlsdr

-    python ./src/SpectrumAnalyser.py -isoapy:audio -s48000 -c0 -E
+    python ./src/SpectrumAnalyser.py -isoapy:audio -s48000 -c0  - soapy input

-    python ./src/SpectrumAnalyser.py -isoapy:sdrplay -s2e6 c433.92e6 -F2048 -E

-    python ./src/SpectrumAnalyser.py -isoapy:sdrplay -s2e6 c433.92e6 -F2048 -w8080
+    python ./src/SpectrumAnalyser.py -isoapy:sdrplay -s2e6 c433.92e6

-          This last one is the WEB interface on 127.0.0.1:8080

 ## Dependencies